 Patients with chronic diarrhoea requiring intravenous fluid or nutritional intervention were not studied in clinical trials.

-In clinical trials, ALT elevations were observed in some patients receiving maralixibat treatment.
-These elevations were observed in the absence of bilirubin increases and are of unknown clinical significance.
+ALT and AST elevation was observed in some patients receiving maralixibat (section 4.8).
 Liver function tests should be monitored in patients prior to start and during treatment with maralixibat.

 Assessment of fat-soluble vitamin (FSV) levels (Vitamins A, D, E) and international normalised ratio (INR) are recommended for all patients prior to initiating Livmarli, with monitoring per standard clinical practice.
 If FSV deficiency is diagnosed, supplemental therapy should be prescribed.